User Guide

 Parameters can be in any order

-e.g. if the command specifies-n NAME -p PHONE
+e.g. if the command specifies-n NAME -p PHONE,-p PHONE -n NAMEis also acceptable -

 If a parameter is expected only once in the command but you specified it multiple times, only the last occurrence of the parameter will be taken